vincentntang/vincentntang.com/content/posts/20211030-how-we-grew-tampadevs/index.md

 This is how we did our first few events.
 We created FOMO through attending a hackathon event where our team won $4400.
 That really wasn't the goal though, it was more tailored toward the learning environment attendees got out of it.

-In marketing, there is something called a"critical threshold".
+In marketing, there is something called a "critical threshold".
 This ties into the "first follower" argument and net promoters I discussed with earlier too.

 When you hold an event, the first ~5-15 attendees that commit are the most important.
 Alot of people are on the fence (myself included) on whether to attend an event if its not worth going to.
 A good example of this is network events - if only 1 person shows up, he/she is not going to have a good time.
 20 people? different story